 If you have foot or leg discomfort, as well as swelling, aching, and discoloration, the cause may be a circulatory condition such as peripheral artery disease.
 Circulatory conditions can be a sign of serious cardiovascular health problems, so don’t ignore these symptoms.
 The experienced medical team at Premier Foot & Ankle performs vascular testing to diagnose circulatory conditions in the legs and feet.
-For your convenience, there are practice offices in McKinney, Dallas, Frisco, Allen, Mesquite, Celina, Sherman, Irving, and Plano, Texas.
+For your convenience, there are practice offices in McKinney, Dallas, Frisco, Mesquite, Celina, Sherman, Irving, and Plano, Texas.
 Schedule an appointment online or over the phone.

 Peripheral artery disease (PAD) is a condition that reduces blood flow to your limbs.
 It affects your legs more than your arms.

 It’s usually a sign of atherosclerosis, where fats, cholesterol, and other material builds up in your arteries.
 Atherosclerosis is the underlying cause of most forms of heart disease.
 You’re more likely to develop atherosclerosis if you have diabetes.